-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash, and trade receivables.
-Cash and cash equivalents and restricted cash are placed with banks and financial institutions in the United States and Israel.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash and cash equivalents, trade receivables and other current assets.
+Cash and cash equivalents and restricted cash and cash equivalents are placed with banks and financial institutions in the United States and Israel.